If I’d known goodbye was forever,

 seeing us sitting arm in arm,

 smiling beneath the moonlit sky.

 One day a smile will set hope free,

 Despite the somewhat cynical title, the door is open for this person, always has been and always will be.
 She did drift back into my life for a short while since I wrote this poem, but sadly drifted back out again.
 Maybe she’ll drift into my life again, who knows, she will always be welcome.

 A while after writing Goodbye Forever I discovered that Keith Urban described emotions w-a-a-y better than I ever could in his completely amazing song You’ll Think Of Me (with an utterly Fantastic Video).
 Avril Lavigne also has a great song My Happy Ending that is a lot better than my efforts (also with a Great Music Video).

 See the poem Six Years On for a more recent poem about on the whole situation.

-It’s been almost twelve years since it all happened and still there is a corner of my heart that is hers.
+It’s been over eleven years since it all happened and still there is a corner of my heart that is hers and always will be.